Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: Tropical points and webs

-Lastly, the web tropical coordinates $\Phi_\mathscr{T}(W) \in \mathscr{C}_\mathscr{T} \subset \mathbb{Z}_+^N$ for $W$ are defined by ``gluing together'' the local coordinates $\Phi(W|_\Delta$) for the triangles $\Delta$ across the edges of $\mathscr{T}$.
+Lastly, the web tropical coordinates $\Phi_\mathcal{T}(W) \in \mathcal{C}_\mathcal{T} \subset \mathbb{Z}_+^N$ for $W$ are defined by `gluing together' the local coordinates $\Phi(W|_\Delta$) for the triangles $\Delta$ across the edges of $\mathcal{T}$.
 Note that the pair of coordinates of $\Phi(W|_\Delta)$ along an edge $E$ at the bigon interface between two triangles $\Delta$ and $\Delta^\prime$ matches the corresponding pair of coordinates of $\Phi(W|_{\Delta^\prime})$ along the other bigon edge $E^\prime$, since these coordinates depend only on the number of oriented in- and out-strands crossing the bigon at either boundary edge $E$ or $E^\prime$.
 Thus, this gluing procedure is well-defined.
-In particular, in this way coordinates are assigned to the un-split ideal triangulation $\mathscr{T}$; this is why, in practice, one can go back and forth between the split and un-split triangulation.
+In particular, in this way coordinates are assigned to the un-split ideal triangulation $\mathcal{T}$; this is why, in practice, one can go back and forth between the split and un-split triangulation.

 See Figure \ref{fig:coordinates-example} for an example where $\widehat{S}$ is the once punctured torus.
-As another example, the face coordinate (namely, the coordinate that is 3 for $T_{in}$ and $T_{out}$) for the honeycomb web $W$ shown in Figure \ref{figure:localtr}(1) is $3\cdot3+4\cdot1+3\cdot2=19$.
-There are plenty of examples of computing web coordinates throughout the paper; for instance, see \S \ref{ssec:examplessquare}.
+As another example, the face coordinate (namely, the coordinate that is 3 for $T_{in}$ and $T_{out}$) for the honeycomb web $W$ shown in the left hand side of Figure \ref{figure:localtr} is $3\times3+4\times1+3\times2=19$.
+There are plenty of examples of computing web coordinates throughout the paper; for instance, see Appendix \ref{ssec:flip-examples}.

-In \cite[\S 8.2]{DouglasArxiv20} we showed $\Phi_\mathscr{T}(W) \in \mathscr{C}_\mathscr{T}$ is independent of the choice of good position of $W$ with respect to the split ideal triangulation $\mathscr{T}$.
+In \cite[Section $9.2$]{DouglasArxiv20} we showed $\Phi_\mathcal{T}(W) \in \mathcal{C}_\mathcal{T}$ is independent of the choice of good position of $W$ with respect to the split ideal triangulation $\mathcal{T}$.
 Moreover, we proved the result mentioned at the beginning of this subsection:

-\begin{theorem}[{\cite[Theorem 80]{DouglasArxiv20}}] For each ideal triangulation $\mathscr{T}$ of the marked surface $\widehat{S}$, the web tropical coordinate map
+\begin{theorem}[{\cite[Theorem 9.1]{DouglasArxiv20}}] For each ideal triangulation $\mathcal{T}$ of the marked surface $\widehat{S}$, the web tropical coordinate map

-from the set $\mathscr{W}_{\widehat{S}}$ of parallel equivalence classes of reduced webs in $\widehat{S}$ to the Knutson-Tao-Goncharov-Shen cone $\mathscr{C}_\mathscr{T} \subset \mathbb{Z}_+^N$, is a bijection of sets. \end{theorem}
+from the set $\mathcal{W}_{\widehat{S}}$ of parallel equivalence classes of reduced webs in $\widehat{S}$ to the Knutson-Tao-Goncharov-Shen cone $\mathcal{C}_\mathcal{T} \subset \mathbb{Z}_+^N$ is a bijection of sets. \end{theorem}

-We will need the following fact, which is immediate from the definitions. \begin{observation} For any disjoint reduced webs $W,W'\in \mathscr{W}_{\widehat{S}}$, we have $W \cup W^\prime \in \mathscr{W}_{\widehat{S}}$ and
+We will need the following fact, which is immediate from the definitions. \begin{observation} For any disjoint reduced webs $W,W'\in \mathcal{W}_{\widehat{S}}$, we have $W \cup W^\prime \in \mathcal{W}_{\widehat{S}}$ and

 \end{observation}